 This Week's Rate Forecast: Neutral

-Three Things: These are the three areas that have the greatest ability to impact mortgage rates this week.
-1) Fed, 2) Trade War and 3) Geopolitical.
+Three Things: These are the three areas that can impact rates this week.
+1) Trade War, 2) Central Bank, and 3) Services.

 This Week's Potential Volatility: Average

 Last week we had the Fed rate cut, weak manufacturing, and trade pushing rates around.
 This week it is all about the trade deal.
 It looks like we're close to a phase 1 deal.
 However, if things breakdown again, we're likely to see rates dip lower on elevated volatility.

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.

 Once the 10 yr. dropped back below 1.80% yesterday, more treasury buying occurred at the long end of the curve; short positions jettisoned, and it has followed through this morning in early trading.
 The Fed is on pause now after cutting rates yesterday, as was widely expected.
 No inflation, China trade deal always wobbly, now becoming subject, China says it will never give in on the core issues that Trump is driving for.
 The Phase One deal may happen, but China is now saying it may not be possible ever to get a trade pact the US is looking for.
 That makes sense, a trade deal the US wants never appeared possible.
 Now just comments, but at the end of the day, some kind of middle ground may be possible and some benefits for both countries and better than it was, but likely the US demands won't happen.
 China concerned about President Trump's impulsive nature and the risk he may back out of even a limited deal.